AngleProtocol/angle-docs/README.md

 Angle is not limited to these key components.
 It is notably involved in [Algorithmic Market Operations](other/amo.md) where agTokens are invested directly by Angle in other protocols.

-Angle also relies on a [Governance module](governance/angle-dao.md) to manage the protocol.
+Angle also relies on a [Governance module](governance/angle-dao.md) to manage the protocol, accessible on Ethereum mainnet.

 ## 🛣️ Roadmap

-Beyond creating the first liquid and decentralized Euro stablecoin on Ethereum, the main goal of Angle is to create a money layer for DeFi.
+Beyond creating the first liquid and decentralized Euro stablecoin, the main goal of Angle is to create a money layer for DeFi.
 Angle will not only expand to multiple blockchains or open networks, it will also seek to launch stablecoins for other types of assets.

 You can read our [Roadmap blog post](https://blog.angle.money/expanding-beyond-220m-tvl-6475711f458b) from March 3rd 2022 to learn more.